tubalmartin/script.js/README.md

 *Arguments*
 - names: A string or an array of strings containing the unique names that identify the scripts.
 - readyCallback: A function to execute when the specified scripts are loaded.
-- errorCallback: A function to execute when any script failed to load for some reason (usually a wrong script path/url causing a 404 Not Found network error).
-An array of names will be passed to the first argument of the callback (note that all names will be passed, not only those of the scripts that failed to load).
+- missingCallback: A function to execute when a specified script is missing or, more technically, not internally registered as requested (to be loaded).
+An array of script names will be passed to the first argument of the callback (note that all names will be passed, not only those of the scripts that are not registered yet).

 ``` js
 var s  = "http://example.com/myscript.js",